freezy/VisualPinball.Engine/README.md

 VPE is still under development, so there is nothing much to test.
 If you're a developer and you'd like to contribute, let us know, we have a Discord channel.

+There are a few videos in the [VPF thread](https://www.vpforums.org/index.php?showtopic=43651), where you can discuss as well.

 ## License

 GPLv2, see [LICENSE](LICENSE).